polarityio/trapx/README.md

 To learn more about TrapX please see their official website at [https://trapx.com/product/](https://trapx.com/product/)

-## TrapX URL
+## TrapX TSOC URL
-The base URL for the DeceptionGrid TSOC API including the schema (i.e., https://).
+The base URL for your TrapX Security Operation Console (TSOC) including the schema (i.e., https://) and port (e.g., https://mytrapx:8443)

-## TrapX API Key
+## TrapX TSOC API Key
-Your TrapX API key.
+Valid TrapX TSOC API key.
+Available via https://mytrapx:8443/settings-apikey.
+Ensure that you use the "Main API Key", NOT the "Token API Key."

-## Trap Type
+## Trap Type to Search
-Search Events with the specified Trap Type (Full OS or Emulation).
+Search Events with the specified Trap Type (Full OS, Emulation or NIS).

 ## Installation Instructions